 We want know about all the different and surprising things that make babies laugh.
 Already, we been sent some wonderful videos, including a video of the world’s youngest ever fan of tearing paper.
 If you find a good video online, let us know.
 Better yet find a baby and film one of your own and send us the link.

 We are very interested in the particular incidents that make babies laugh.
 Who was present?
 What was so funny?
 Parents, grandparents, brothers, sisters and friends are all encouraged to file a short ‘field report‘ on their infant observations.

 We are conducting the largest ever global survey of early laughter.
 If you are parent with a child under two and a half, please take our baby laughter survey here.
 It takes about 15-20 minutes to complete.

 4. Follow the blogs

-We will be keeping a record of our progress and posting our findings onto the blog.
-If you are interested in what we find out or want to read about what is making other babies laugh, please follow the blog or subscribe to our RSS feed.
+We will be keeping a record of our progress and posting our findings on our main blog and post new videos to our video blog video blog.
+If you are interested in what we find out or want to read about what is making other babies laugh, please follow our announcements on twitter or subscribe to our RSS feeds:

 The more babies we find out about the better.
 Please click one of the sharing buttons below, or simply tell your friends the old fashioned way.